Wayne F. Whittow

-Wayne F. Whittow (August 16, 1933) is an American politician, former Wisconsin legislator and retired City Treasurer of the City of Milwaukee.
-He is a Democrat.
+Wayne F. Whittow (born August 16, 1933) is a retired American Democratic politician from Milwaukee, Wisconsin.
+He served 36 years as city treasurer of Milwaukee (1976–2012), and previously served nine years in the Wisconsin Senate (1967–1976) and six years in the State Assembly (1961–1967).

 Background

 Whittow was born in Milwaukee.
 He graduated from Washington High School in 1951, attended the University of Wisconsin–Milwaukee, and served in the U.S. Army from 1955 to 1957.
 He then went to work at the AC Spark Plug factory in their engineering administration department.

 Public office

-In 1960, in his first race for public office at the age of 26 (his brother George was a city alderman), he received the Democratic nomination for the 16th district of the Wisconsin State Assembly by a 3-vote margin (1472–1469).
-He was then elected to the first of three consecutive terms in the House.
+In 1960, in his first race for public office at the age of 26 (his brother George was a city alderman), he received the Democratic nomination for Wisconsin State Assembly in Milwaukee County's 16th Assembly by a 3-vote margin (1472–1469).
+He was then elected to the first of three consecutive terms in the Assembly.
 In 1967, he moved up to the Wisconsin State Senate, representing the 11th Senate District.
 He was twice re-elected, and eventually served as Senate Majority Leader until being elected Milwaukee City Treasurer in 1976.
 (He had previously run, unsuccessfully, for City Comptroller in 1968 and for City Treasurer in 1972).